SamiaAnwar/OneTwoFix/README.md

 # OneTwoFix
-Submission for HackTheNorth 2021
 An emergency healthcare app to aid in crisis response for children and older adults.
+This is my team's submission to HackTheNorth 2021.